Resources and information

 We’re so happy that you want to spread the word about Kids Against Plastic.
 Below are a selection of biographies and photos of our work to use – please credit where stated.

-Amy and Ella set up Kids Against Plastic (KAP) back in 2016 after learning about the UN’s Global Goals for Sustainable Development and in particular the recurring issue of plastic pollution.
+Amy and Ella set up Kids Against Plastic (KAP) back in 2016, after studying the UN’s Sustainable Development Goals and discovering the issue of plastic pollution.
 Their mission to make a difference started out as a home-school project and has since become an award-winning charity.

 Since starting KAP, Amy and Ella have worked hard to inspire children, engage politicians, business leaders and academics, and to motivate individuals, families, schools, cafes and businesses to become more discerning users of single-use plastic – or become ‘Plastic Clever’, as they call it.
-The Plastic Clever positive award scheme has been adopted by cafes, businesses and over 1000 schools around the UK.
+The Plastic Clever positive award scheme has been adopted by over 1200 schools and over 50 cafes, businesses, and festivals around the UK.
 The girls have also talked at various events internationally (including giving their own TEDx talk in 2018 and speaking at the Young Activists Summit in the UN Geneva in December 2019), as well as at schools around the UK.
-Plus, they are working towards their own individual goal of collecting 100,000 pieces of plastic litter and have collected over 90,000 so far.
+Plus, they are working towards their own individual goal of collecting 100,000 pieces of plastic litter and have collected over 96,000 so far.

-Amy and Ella have a book published by Dorling Kindersley, written by kids for kids, called Be Plastic Clever.
-Through the book, their campaigning and activism, they hope to inspire other young people to find, and use, their voices to bring about positive changes.
+Amy and Ella were the first ever recipients of the Pride of Britain Green Champions award in 2021, and have a book published by Dorling Kindersley called Be Plastic Clever.
+Through the book, their campaigning, and activism, they hope to inspire other young people to find, and use, their voices to bring about the positive changes they want to see in the world.

 The girls have spoken internationally, including giving their own TEDx talk at the ages of 14 and 12 in 2018, and at the UN Geneva in December 2019.
-They are also published authors, with their book Be Plastic Clever released by Dorling Kindersley in May 2020.
+They were also the first ever recipients of the Pride of Britain Green Champions award in 2021, and are published authors, with their book Be Plastic Clever released by Dorling Kindersley in May 2020.

 Image credit: Greenpeace UK